 The Maritime School in Tczew

-The 100-year history of the Gdynia Maritime University began with the founding of the Maritime School on the order of General Józef Leśniewski’s, signed 17th June 1920.
+The 100-year history of the Gdynia Maritime University began with the founding of the Maritime School by order of General Józef Leśniewski on 17th June 1920.

 The State Maritime School in Gdynia

 In 1928, the decision was made to relocate the School in Tczew to Gdynia.
 On December 8th 1930 the grand opening and consecration of the main building of the Gdynia State Maritime School took place.

 The new building in Gdynia was equipped with a full-scale academic and scientific infrastructure, including physics, electrotechnics, chemistry, and commodity science offices, as well as workshops for deviation, navigation, radioelectronics, and radiotelegraphy with a short-wave broadcasting station.
 A weather station and a workshop for rope and sail works were also opened.
 All scientific offices, workshops, and machine shops with a forge and a locksmith were located in a dedicated building.